CrevasseCrew/crevassecrew/docs/posts/panos_api_auth.md

 b'-AQ==GwwB8/4KxjwYLSMenpi8Cu0CdlE=GnMIX2c+2TL8VfQjGSk76nvMfzeq7qVjZlcSFv7pCK4A3hZAl377mqbQXF7I8VNX95j3SU8+PaeYMOFi//7m0Q=='
 ```

-If you take the string contained between the single quotes to the [PANOS Crypto Tools](https://nothing4you.github.io/panos-crypto-tools/) site, you can decrypte the string further and see that it returns the username and password you have seen in previous examples within this post.
+If you take the string contained between the single quotes to the [PANOS Crypto Tools](https://nothing4you.github.io/panos-crypto-tools/) site, you can decrypt the string further and see that it returns the username and password you have seen in previous examples within this post.